JANUARY

 World Day of Social Justice (A/RES/62/10)

-There are several days that are celebrated as Social Justice Day or International Day of Social Justice.
-The most widely recognized is the International Day of Social Justice, observed annually on February 20th.
+Many days are celebrated as Social Justice Day or International Day of Social Justice.
+The most widely recognized is the International Day of Social Justice, which is observed every year on February 20th.
 The International Day of Social Justice was established by the United Nations General Assembly in 2007 to promote social justice, equality, and human rights around the world.
 The day aims to raise awareness about the need for social justice, particularly in areas such as poverty eradication, employment, gender equality, and access to education, healthcare, and social services.

 International Mother Language Day (A/RES/56/262)

-International Mother Language Day is celebrated annually on February 21st to promote linguistic and cultural diversity and to raise awareness about the importance of mother languages in the preservation of cultural heritage and the promotion of sustainable development.
-The day was first observed in 2000, after it was proclaimed by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 1999.
+International Mother Language Day is celebrated annually on February 21st.
+It promotes linguistic and cultural diversity and to raise awareness about the importance of mother languages in the preservation of cultural heritage and the promotion of sustainable development.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) proclaimed the day in 1999, but it was first observed in 2000.
 It was later recognized by the United Nations General Assembly in 2002 through resolution A/RES/56/262, which urged Member States to promote the preservation and protection of all languages.

 MARCH